Types

 Composite types

-In FatScript, composite types allow you to define complex data structures composed of simpler types.
+In FatScript, composite types allow you to define complex data structures composed of simpler types to restrict parameter acceptance in methods and assignments.
 They are represented using slashes / to separate the types within the composite type definition.

 Let's go through a few examples and understand how composite types work: